From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Dataset and evaluation

 The precision ($P$) can be calculated by the number of true positives ($N_{tp}$) and the number of all detected bounding-boxes ($N_d$) as

-By varying the threshold of detection confidence, precision against recall can be plotted as a curve.
-Based on the precision-recall curve, the average precision is calculated by averaging precisions under 41 recalls equally spaced in [0:1].
-A higher average precision reflects better detection performance.
+By varying the threshold of confidence score, precision against recall can be plotted as a curve.
+Based on the precision-recall curve, the average precision (AP) is calculated by averaging precisions under 41 recalls equally spaced in [0:1].
+A higher AP reflects better performance.

+The KITTI \cite{Geiger_KITTI_CVPR_2012} dataset evaluates AP under three sets, \textit{i.e.,} \texttt{Easy}, \texttt{Medium}, and \texttt{Hard}.
+The \texttt{Easy} set includes pedestrians over 40 pixels in height with no occlusion.
+The \texttt{Medium} set includes pedestrians over 25 pixels in height with less than part occlusion.
+The \texttt{Hard} set includes pedestrians over 25 pixels in height with less than heavy occlusion.

 \textbf{Jaccard index.} The recently proposed Jaccard index (JI) represents the overlap between detection results and ground-truths \cite{Shao_CrowdHuman_arXiv_2018}, which is used to evaluate the performance in crowded scenes.
 The Jaccard index score $S_{JI}$ under a given confidence threshold can be computed as: